“Work smarter not harder” has become the rallying cry for law firms struggling with flat demand for independent legal services.

-Automation of internal processes is another tour de force for AI.
-CRM automation tools like Introhive eliminate the need for partners and attorneys to manually enter data into CRM, saving each practitioner up to 5.5 hours each week, allowing for more time to be spent on billable, client-facing engagement.
+Internal process automation is another tour de force for AI.
+CRM automation tools like Introhive eliminate the need for partners and attorneys to manually enter CRM data, saving each user as much as 5.5 hours each week.
+That’s 5.5 hours more time for billable, client-facing work.

 Business Intelligence (BI)

-There are three key areas where BI dashboards are delivering strategic value to law firms:
+But there are three key areas where BI dashboards definitely deliver strategic value:

-As law firms look to advance BI efforts, it’s likely that they’ll need to look externally for BI software that simplifies the aggregation and reporting of critical business data.
-By processing the data in a meaningful way, firms can analyze a wealth of data to discover what days and times attorneys are most productive, which pieces of marketing thought leadership has the greatest impact on new business efforts, and which practice areas are the most profitable and why.
+As law firms look to advance their BI efforts, it’s likely they’ll need to look externally for software that simplifies critical business-data aggregation and reporting.
+Meaningful data analyses can help firms discover their most profitable practice areas (and why they outperform), what days and times attorneys are most productive, and what marketing techniques have the greatest impact on new business efforts.

 Competitive Intelligence (CI)

-Not surprising, the more focused the CI function is, the better the results.
-Firms with a formal CI group outperform firms who approach CI more casually.
-A designated CI professional who interfaces directly with current and potential clients, industry experts, legal technologists, alternative legal services providers, vendors, and competitors is more likely to yield actionable data and sound strategy for the firm.
+It makes sense.
+A designated CI professional works directly with current and potential clients, industry experts, legal technologists, alternative legal services providers, vendors and competitors.
+So if you have one on your team, you’re much more likely to yield actionable data and sound strategy for the firm.

 Relationship Intelligence (RI)

-In addition to increasing visibility into the firm’s overall relationship capital, relationship scoring measures the engagement of attorney/client relationships and proactively alerts the firm to critical situations where client retention might be at risk to ensure corrective measures are taken quickly.
+RI automation tools, like Introhive, automatically collect, analyze, score and map all of your firm’s relationships to arm you with easy-to-decipher relationship assessments. relationship scoring measures the engagement of attorney-client relationships and proactively alerts the firm to critical situations where client retention might be at risk to ensure corrective measures are taken quickly.

 Get Smart About Your Firm’s Data

-The truly innovative firms have already started building multifaceted solutions where the firm has on-demand access to business data, competitive intelligence, and client relationship insights.
+The truly innovative firms have already started building multifaceted solutions with on-demand access to business data, competitive intelligence and client relationship insights.
 Where does your firm stand by comparison?

-If you’re ready to start exploring how AI, BI, CI, and RI can transform your law firm, contact Introhive today to learn more about our platform.
+If you’re ready to start exploring how the latest intelligence software can transform your law firm, request a demo of Introhive today.